 Any member of the university can join the Oral History Team.
 The skills acquired in learning to interview are closely aligned with those needed in any area of academic enquiry.
 Time and again team members have discovered that they learn to see life in a completely different light as they interact with those they interview.

 Overseeing the training is Senior Visiting Research Fellow, Andrew Green, a journalist and BBC broadcaster with more than three decades’ experience of interviewing people from all walks of life.
-He works alongside Research Fellow, Dr Eureka Henrich, whose academic work has embraced many an oral history interview.
+He works alongside Lecturer in History, Dr Eureka Henrich, whose academic work has embraced many an oral history interview.

 Joining the Oral History Team costs…nothing!
 Come and get some free quality training, then give our projects what time you have.
 You’ll find it immensely satisfying…and it could change your life!

 The team also now welcomes members of the local community as interviewers.

 Andrew Green arrived at the University of Hertfordshire with the experience of a long career as a BBC radio presenter and producer, in the course of which he has conducted many thousands of interviews on a vast range of topics.
 Among his subjects over the years have been two Prime Ministers, two Archbishops of Canterbury, Paul McCartney, Cliff Richard...and World Cup-winning striker, Geoff Hurst.
 However, one of his greatest pleasures has been hearing extraordinary stories told by ordinary people from many walks of life.